Access4all/adg/pages/knowledge-about-developing-and-testing-accessible-websites/introduction-to-keyboard-only-usage/how-to-read-and-interact-with-websites-using-keyboard-only/README.md

 ---
 layout: layout
 title: "How to read and interact with websites using keyboard-only"
+position: 2
+lead: "Get a concrete idea of the main strategies available to read and interact with a website using keyboard only!"
 ---

 # How to read and interact with websites using keyboard-only

-Get a concrete idea of the main strategies available to read and interact with a website using keyboard only!

 When browsing a website with keyboard only, the following keys typically are used.